demike/wsopcua/documentation/code_gen.md

 ### The `schemaImports`
 property hold a list schema imports that correspond to different `NodeSet2.xml` schema files.
- `pathToSchema` is the relative path to the NodeSet2.xml-file and `modulePath` appended to `protjectSrcPath` results in the target directory for the generated classes.
+ `pathToSchema` is the relative path to the NodeSet2.xml-file and `modulePath` appended to `projectSrcPath` results in the target directory for the generated classes.

  In the above example the generation process results in the following folder structure